WiBro: Coverage

+Supported devices

+Devices that supported WiBro included mobile phones such as the HTC Evo 4G+ and the Samsung Show WiBro Omnia (SCH-M830); mobile hotspots from manufacturers including INFOMARK, Interbro, LG Innotek, and Modacom; USB modems from LG Innotek, Myungmin, and Samsung; and netbooks with integrated WiBro.

 Network deployment

 In November 2004, Intel and Samsung Electronics executives agreed to ensure compatibility between WiBro and Mobile WiMAX technology.
 KT Corporation, SK Telecom and Hanaro Telecom (acquired by SK Telecom and renamed SK Broadband) had been selected as Wibro operators in January, 2005.
 However, Hanaro Telecom cancelled its plan for the WiBro and returned WiBro licence in April 2005.
 In September 2005, Samsung Electronics signed a deal with Sprint Nextel Corporation to provide equipment for a WiBro trial.
 Two months later, KT Corporation (aka Korea Telecom) showed off WiBro trial services during the Asia-Pacific Economic Cooperation (APEC) summit in Busan.
 On February 10, 2006, Telecom Italia, the dominant telephony and internet service provider in Italy, together with Korean Samsung Electronics, has demonstrated to the public a WiBro network service on the occasion of the 2006 Winter Olympics, held in Turin, with downlink speed of 10 Mbit/s and uplink speed of some hundreds of kbit/s even in movement up to 120 km/h.
 In the same event Samsung tlc div. president Kitae Lee assured a future of 20–30 Mbit/s by the end of this year (2006) and >100 Mbit/s down/>1 Mbit/s up in 2008.
 KT Corporation launched commercial WiBro service in June 2006.
 Sprint (US), BT (UK), KDDI (JP), and TVA (BR) have or are trialing WiBro.
 KT Corporation and SK Telecom launched WiBro around Seoul on June 30, 2006.
 On April 3, 2007, KT launched WiBro coverage for all areas of Seoul including all subway lines.
-In January 2011, KT's mobile network SHOW and home network QOOK merged.
-Since then, KT has been changed to olleh.
-In March, 2011, olleh's WiBro coverage was expanded nationwide covering 85% of Koreans.
-As of October 2012, olleh's Wibro covers 88% of the South Korean population.